LVPlayground/playground/javascript/entities/README.md

 #### The TextLabel interface
 The following properties are available for text labels:
-  - `textLabel.text`: Gets or sets text the label is currently displaying.
   - `textLabel.color`: Gets or sets the color in which the text is being drawn.
+  - `textLabel.drawDistance`: Gets the draw distance for the text label. _Immutable._
   - `textLabel.position`: Gets the position of the text label. _Immutable._
-  - `textLabel.drawDistance`: Gets the draw distance for the text label. _Immutable._
+  - `textLabel.text`: Gets or sets text the label is currently displaying.
   - `textLabel.virtualWorld`: Gets the virtual world where the text label is visible. _Immutable._

 The following methods are available for text labels:
-  - `textLabel.isConnected()`: Returns whether the text label still exists on the server.
-  - `textLabel.isAttached()`: Returns whether the text label is attached to an entity.
-  - `textLabel.doesTestLineOfSight()`: Returns whether the text label tests the line-of-sight.
   - `textLabel.attachToPlayer(player, offset)`: Attaches the label to the player at the given offset, which must be a vector.
   - `textLabel.attachToVehicle(vehicle, offset)`: Attaches the label to the vehicle at the given offset, which must be a vector.
   - `textLabel.dispose()`: Removes the text label from the server.
+  - `textLabel.isAttached()`: Returns whether the text label is attached to an entity.
+  - `textLabel.isConnected()`: Returns whether the text label still exists on the server.
+  - `textLabel.testsLineOfSight()`: Returns whether the text label tests the line-of-sight.

 ## Vehicles